Wanda Harper Bush: Early life

 Bush was born Wanda Harper in Mason, Texas, on October 6, 1931, to Alvin and Gussie Harper.
 She first helped her father with goat tying on their ranch but soon graduated to roping calves.
 She became as proficient as men and, with her horse, Eagle, won a roping contest against a man.
 The story never circulated far since Bush quietly defeated her opponent and moved on.
 Bush assisted her father with the ranch duties in many capacities, from ranch chores to punching cows and sheep.
 She also developed a strong foundation in horsemanship throughout her childhood, riding horses at the ranch.
-When Bush attended school, she wore her pants under her dress so she could ride her horse the 3 miles it took to catch the school bus at the end of their road.
+When Bush attended school, she wore her pants under her dress so she could ride her horse the three miles it took to catch the school bus at the end of their road.
 At school she would remove her pants for the day and then put them back on to go home.

 Career

 Competition

 When Bush started competing professionally, the sanctioning organization for women's rodeo was the Girl's Rodeo Association (GRA).
 Bush became one of the first cowgirls to join the GRA, so her card number was 14.
-Bush was 21 when she won her first National Barrel Racing Championship in 1952.
+Bush was 21 when she won her first national barrel racing championship in 1952.
 She won again in 1953.
 She ultimately won 32 world championship titles, in several different rodeo events, including flag racing, calf roping, and ribbon roping.
 Bush also participated and won in a non-rodeo event, a western event known as cutting.

 Bush attributed much of her success to her father's horsemanship and his horses.
 Especially important to her was her horse, Dee Gee, on whom she won her two national barrel racing championships.
 When asked about her championships while riding Dee Gee, Bush said "I just did what I did, and I discovered I could ride as good as anyone else could."
 Bush competed locally and nationally, including match races and stock shows, including the notable Houston Livestock Show and Rodeo and winning often against both genders.
 The GRA became the Women's Professional Rodeo Association (WPRA) in 1981.
-Bush's two barrel racing championships are presently recognized by the WPRA and the Professional Rodeo Cowboys Association (PRCA) as World Barrel Racing Championships.
+Bush's two barrel racing championships are presently recognized by the WPRA and the Professional Rodeo Cowboys Association (PRCA) as barrel racing world championships.